Avokadoen/ecez/README.md

 ### Tracy integration using [ztracy](https://github.com/michal-z/zig-gamedev/tree/main/libs/ztracy)
 ![ztracy](media/ztracy.png)

 The codebase has integration with tracy to allow both the library itself, but also applications to profile using a [tracy client](https://github.com/wolfpld/tracy).
-There is also a wrapper allocator called [TracyAllocator](https://github.com/Avokadoen/ecez/blob/main/src/tracy_alloc.zig) which allows tracy to report on memory usage if the application opts in to it.
 The extra work done by tracy is of course NOPs in builds without tracy!

 ### Demo/Examples